-Many people pay their electric bill without thinking twice, let alone understanding what they are getting charged for and why.
+Many people pay their electric bills without thinking twice, let alone understanding what they are getting charged for and why.
 Most just look at the amount owed, make the payment, and then wait for next month’s bill to arrive.

 This is understandable, as most people don’t know the components of an electric bill.
 That is why we created this blog.
 We’ll take a look at the common components of an electric bill with (yes, you will still get an electric bill even with solar) and without a solar system.
 After reading it, you won’t be able to look at your electric bill the same way again, and that’s a good thing.

 For this example, we are using a bill from PPL Utility, a Central Pennsylvania utility company.
 The colors and layout might be slightly different from other utility companies, but the information they provide is pretty much the same.